CoqHott/univalent_parametricity/readme.md

 ## directory ./examples

-* Vector.v is a copy and paste from Coq's standard library with the only modification that it uses universe polymorphism.
+* Vector.v is a copy-paste from Coq's standard library with the only modification that it uses universe polymorphism.

+* Examples.v presents examples, most of them in the paper.

 * MoreInductive.v deals with more examples of inductive types.

-* Examples.v presents examples, most of them are also in the paper.

 ## directory ./translation